 - Check your diet – They say beauty starts from within, and so tweaking your diet can help you to deal with frizz.
 Crash diets, junk food and binge-eating can all have bad effects on your hair.

 You need to make sure your hair gets the nutrients it needs, so look for food rich in minerals and vitamins, particularly zinc, folic acid, and vitamins.
 Huffington Post wrote a useful article on this and Hairscientists.org provide a detailed analysis of nutrients needed for hair health.A quick summary from us at Hair Dryer Advisor would be to eat a varied diet with lots of dark leafy vegetables, nuts, seeds, cereals (we don’t mean the Coco Pops type!) and eggs – which are rich in iron, B vitamins and vitamin D.

-You’ll find our curly-haired reviewers’ opinions on the best hair dryers here or take a look at the best diffusers we’ve tested.
+You’ll find our curly-haired reviewers’ opinions on the best hair dryers here.